History of the Cleveland Browns: Jim Brown era and new ownership (1957–1965)

 With Otto Graham and most of the other original Browns in retirement, by 1957 the team was struggling to replenish its ranks.
 In the first round of that year's draft, Cleveland took fullback Jim Brown out of Syracuse University.
 In his first season, Brown led the NFL with 942 yards of rushing and was voted rookie of the year in a United Press poll.
 Cleveland finished 9–2–1 and again advanced to the championship game against Detroit.
 The Lions dominated the game, forcing six turnovers and allowing only 112 yards passing in a 59–14 rout.

 Before the 1958 season, O'Connell, who lacked the stature and durability Paul Brown wanted in a starter, retired to take a coaching job in Illinois, and Milt Plum was named as his replacement.
 Cleveland, however, was relying increasingly on the running game, in contrast to its pass-happy early years under Graham.
 As the team built up a 9–3 regular-season record, Brown in 1958 ran for 1,527 yards – almost twice as much as any other back and a league record at the time.

 Entering the final game of the 1958 season, Cleveland needed to either win or tie against the New York Giants to clinch the Eastern Conference title and the right to host the championship game.
 Cleveland lost that game under snowy conditions on a 49-yard field goal by Pat Summerall as time expired, and then lost a playoff game against the Giants the following week to end the season.
 The Giants went on to play the Baltimore Colts in the championship, a game often cited as the seed of professional football's popularity surge in the U.S.

 Cleveland's campaigns in 1959 and 1960 were unremarkable, aside from Brown's league-leading rushing totals in both seasons.
 Plum, meanwhile, became the established starting quarterback, bringing a measure of stability to the squad not seen since Graham's retirement.
 He led the team to a 7–5 record in 1959 and an 8–3–1 record in 1960, but neither was good enough to win the Eastern Conference and advance to the championship.
 Behind the scenes, however, all was not well.
-A conflict took shape between Paul Brown and Jim Brown; emboldened by his success, the fullback began to question his coach's disciplinarian methods.
+A conflict took shape between Paul Brown and Jim Brown; emboldened by his success, the fullback began to question his coach's autocratic methods.
 He called the coach "Little Caesar" behind his back.
 At halftime during a game in 1959, Paul Brown questioned the severity of an injury Jim Brown was sidelined for, which further inflamed tensions between the two.